Frequently Asked Questions

 SSF has established new deadlines to try and encourage all students to qualify for both institutional or college provided aid and governmental aid both state and federal.

 Please visit college websites and contact scholarship personnel at your selected universities.
-Examples provided may be updated and should not be relied upon.
+Examples provided may not be updated and should not be relied upon.